Retired? Try Background Acting

 Imagine a scene from your favorite TV show or movie.
 Maybe the main character is a surgeon at a hospital.
 The non-speaking actors who play nurses, patients, and family members are called Background Actors.
-While in the entertainment industry these performers are most often referred to as Background Actors, you may also know them as extras, background talent, or atmosphere.
+Background Actors help make movies, TV shows, and other productions look and feel more authentic.

-Central Casting casts Background Actors, Stand-Ins, doubles, and other roles in movies, TV shows, and other productions.
+Central Casting casts Background Actors, Stand-Ins, and doubles in movies (Creed III, Your Place or Mine, We Have a Ghost), TV comedies (Bob Hearts Abishola, The Wonder Years, Only Murders in the Building), drama series (Blue Bloods, NCIS, The Mandalorian), and other productions.
 So if you’re not sure about background acting or you want to try your hand at different roles, there are plenty of ways for you to get on set.

-Background Actors are cast based on their look, so you don’t need previous experience to register with Central Casting or to be hired to work on set.
+When you work as a Background Actor, you’re cast based off your look and the information in your online profile, so you don’t need previous experience to onboard with Central Casting or to be hired to work on set.

-Everyone who registers with Central Casting must bring the required documentation to accompany the I-9 form.
-We will not be able to register anyone who does not bring the original and unexpired documentation with them to registration.
-You can learn more about required documentation on the Lists of Acceptable Documents .
+In order to onboard with Central Casting, you must bring the required documentation to accompany the Form I-9.
+We cannot onboard anyone who does not bring their original and unexpired documentation with them to Talent Onboarding.
+You can learn more about required documentation by reviewing the Lists of Acceptable Documents .